next up previous

 4. All assignments except the final one should be submitted using myWPI.
 Instructions are provided with the assignments.
 Files MUST include instructions on compiling and running the program and should be WELL documented.
 Insufficient documentation will result in loss of points (as much as 25% of the assignment).
 Data files should include a comment line at the start giving your name, the assignment for which it is intended, and the most recent date in which the file was changed.
 Please, do NOT turn in hardcopies or executables!
 Any questions regarding the program may be sent to either the TA or me via e-mail, or you may stop by during our posted office hours.
 The final 3D Studio assignment should be turned in on a clearly labeled disk or CD.
 Turning in a disk containing a virus will result in loss of points.

-5. Assignments are due by the start of class (9AM) on the dates specified below.
+5. Assignments are due by midnight on the dates specified below.
 There will be a late penalty of 10 percent for each day beyond the due date.

 6. Working in pairs will be permitted on the final project.
 For all other projects each person should hand in his/her own work.